AUCOHL/Malice/README.md

     make
 ```

-Either an .app or a .AppImage file (depending on your operating system) should appear in your root folder.
+Either an app or an AppImage file (depending on your operating system) should appear in your root folder.

+### macOS Notes
 Please note that a GTK installation is needed on macOS is as well.
+Do not open the Xcode UI as it is just part of a bigger workflow in the Makefile

 ## Windows
 Coming soon.